salesforce/lwc-rfcs/text/0000-declarative-host.md

 ## Alternatives

-### Calling it "host" instead of "root"
+### Calling it "host" instead of something else ("root," "toplevel," etc.)

 Other frameworks call this feature "host."
-And there is some precedent in LWC, in that [light DOM scoped styles](https://github.com/salesforce/lwc-rfcs/pull/50) allow for styling the root of a light DOM component using `:host` in `*.scoped.css`.
+And there is some precedent in LWC, since even [light DOM scoped styles](https://github.com/salesforce/lwc-rfcs/pull/50) allow for styling the root tag of a light DOM component using `:host` in `*.scoped.css`.

-However, this proposal prefers "root" to "host," because "root" is a more generic term that does not imply shadow DOM.
-This makes it clear that, for example, a child light DOM component cannot set attributes on a parent shadow DOM component by using this technique.
-(Whereas a child light DOM component can indeed style its parent's root node using `:host` in unscoped CSS.)
+"Root" may also sound like it refers to the [shadow root](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot), so it could be even more confusing.

+For non-shadow components, it is a bit odd to call it "host," but this seems to be the least confusing name overall.

 ### Placing attributes on the root `<template>` tag.

 Historically in LWC, `<template>` is used to designate a reusable tree of HTML, e.g. in `for:each` and [scoped slots](https://github.com/salesforce/lwc-rfcs/pull/63).
 The root `<template>` does not actually refer to the root/host element.

-Also, because `<lwc:root>` supports attributes and directives that generally would apply to normal `HTMLElement`s, it makes sense to represent it as a pseudo-normal HTML element.
+Also, because `<lwc:host>` supports attributes and directives that generally would apply to normal `HTMLElement`s, it makes sense to represent it as a pseudo-normal HTML element.

 ### Supporting `lwc:ref`